-Employment Based Immigrant Visas
+Employment Based Immigrant Visas in Tampa, FL

 The Immigration and Naturalization Act (INA) allows for employment-based immigrant visas.
 Eligibility for these visas depends on the person’s background, education, employment history, and type of employment.
 There are five categories that allow such classification.
 Some of these categories require a labor certification from the Department of Labor and some do not.
 We will discuss 4 of these categories on this page.